-Registered partnerships allow 2 people who live together as a couple to register their relationship with the relevant public authority in their country of residence.
+Civil unions allow 2 people who live together as a couple to register their relationship with the relevant public authority in their country of residence.

-When two or more EU countries are involved – for instance because you move after registering, or register abroad – you should find out which country's laws apply to your partnership – they will have important consequences for your rights and obligations as registered partners.
+Find out which country's laws apply to your partnership – they will have important consequences for your rights and obligations as registered partners.

 All countries that allow same-sex marriages generally recognise same-sex registered partnerships concluded in other countries.